PURPOSE AND REPORTING TO TITLE IX

 Please complete and submit this form as soon as possible after the alleged misconduct has occurred (preferably within two university business days).

 Filing A Grievance

 Students and employees may file a formal grievance concerning campus or classroom problems that lack written policies.
 If you wish to file a formal grievance please select the link below to complete the form.

 Please complete the general information in the top portion of the form and write a factual description of the incident concerning your allegations.
-The form will be submitted to the Dean of Student Affairs and Enrollment Management, Fine Arts Building, Room 126.
+The form will be submitted to the Dean of Student Affairs and Enrollment Management, Ryerson Hall, Room 126.